wwannous/cordova-plugin-facebook-connect/README.md

 ## GDPR Compliance

-This Plugin supports Facebook's [GDPR Compliance](https://developers.facebook.com/docs/app-events/gdpr-compliance/) **Delaying Automatic Event Collection**.
+This plugin supports Facebook's [GDPR Compliance](https://developers.facebook.com/docs/app-events/gdpr-compliance/) **Delaying Automatic Event Collection**.

 In order to enable this feature in your Cordova app, please set the *FACEBOOK_AUTO_LOG_APP_EVENTS* variable to "false" (default is true).